Fire Inspection Services

 To satisfy this need Checkmate Fire offers a range of surveys and reports tailored to the client’s unique circumstance and priorities.

-The Critical Role of Compartmentation (firestopping)
+The Critical Role of Fire Compartmentation (firestopping)

 Effectively 'stopping' a fire from spreading throughout your building, fire compartmentation is the most effective means of limiting fire damage before the fire brigade arrives.